--Updated March 20, 2023

 However, shallower pools are now the trend.
 And for good reason: Reducing the pool deep end provides benefits.

 Your pool’s deep end will be more usable if it is only 4.5 to 6 feet deep.
 It will provide more usable area for people—particularly children, growing teens, and adults with short statures—to stand, play, and engage in water activities.

 In addition, with less water capacity, shallower pools save some time and money to heat, circulate, and sanitize as well.

 Engineering will be required, and a depth do-over is more practical on a budget if your renovation plan will include a re-plaster.

 An even better method is an ozone generator.
-With ozone, your pool will require a mere fraction of the chlorine it does now!
-Couple ozone with an ultraviolet germicidal light, and you have a powerful technological duo for maintaining a healthy swimming environment without the usual, heavy chemical loads.
+With ozone, your pool water will require a mere fraction of the chlorine it does now!

 9. Improve heating.